Metaswitch/memento/docs/memento_overview.md

 Memento writes information about the call to persistent storage (supplied by a cassandra database) for later retrieval by the UE.
 These call fragments are written when a call begins, when a call ends, and when a call is rejected.

+The contents of a call list entry are derived from the SIP signalling:

+* The incoming/outgoing flag is derived from the session case on the initial INVITE.
+* The answered/not-answered flag is inferred from the final response to the initial INVITE.
+* The start time of the call is measured from the point the CLA receives the initial INVITE.
+* The answer time of the call is measured from the point the CLA receives the 200 OK to the initial INVITE.
+* The end time of the call is measured from the point the CLA receives the BYE.
+* The caller's URI/name from the P-Asserted-Identity header for originating calls and the From header for terminating calls.
+* The callee's URI/name from the To header for originating calls and the Request URI for terminating calls.

 An example call list fragment (for a rejected call is):

 ```